CogniPilot/rdd2_desktop/README.md

-# rddrone_desktop
+# RDD2 Desktop
-Packages for interacting with RDDRONE on a Desktop
+Packages for interacting with RDD2 on a Desktop